crsl4/fast-stats/shiny-app/notes.md

 Plot Option: Add data points.
 This option allows the user to add a scatterplot of the data where each dot corresponds to one observation (row) in the dataset.

+Scatterplot: Plot that shows the relationship between two numerical variables

+Density: Plot that represents the distribution of a numeric variable (like a smoothed histogram)

 ## Data analysis

 ### t test